jrehor/kcc/README.md

 a crash course in k

 ## Genesis
-In the beginning was the word, and computers happened much later.
+In the beginning was the word, and binary computers came much later.
 It is important to discuss a few subjects before we get to write any code in a computer language called k.

 ### who is k